HUM-331-Princeton/course/README.md

 <h2>
 </nav>
 ```
+Note that you've changed both the link itself from `{{ site.baseurl }}/about` to `{{ site.baseurl }}/history` *and* the text that appears in the sidebar, from `ABOUT` to `HISTORY`.

-So let’s talk about what this syntax means: in both HTML and in Markdown, you can use this formula for coding in links to other pages within your site (this includes links to files of images saved in your site too):
+In both HTML and in Markdown, you can use this exact formula anytime you want to add a link to other pages *held within your site* (this includes links to files of images or PDFS that you might want to save in a folder in your site too):

 HTML: `<a href=”{{ site.baseurl }}/filename”>Link Text</a>`